Vrolijk/OSDD/README.md

-# Simple datadiode proxy examples
+# Simple data-diode proxy examples

 ## Packet loss (almost) explained
 [Packet loss explained](packetloss_explained.md)

-## Example datadiode hardware setups
+## Example data-diode hardware setups
 [Examples](datadiode_hardware_setups.md)

-## Send large file or multiple files datadiode using UDPcast:
+## Send large file or multiple files data-diode using UDPcast:

-In this example we will show how to send one or multiple files trough a datadiode using UDPCAST on Linux.
+In this example we will show how to send one or multiple files trough a data-diode using UDPCAST on Linux.
 UDPcast is also available for Windows.
 For more information about UDPcast see http://www.udpcast.linux.lu/

-For this example we used 2 proxies with a gigabit datadiode in the middle.
+For this example we used 2 proxies with a gigabit data-diode in the middle.

 <img src="img_simple_datadiode_setup.png" width=300>